MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 For the queries that do not specify a condition on the indexed field, Materialize scans the index.
 For the query that specifies an equality condition on the indexed field, Materialize performs a **point lookup** on the index (i.e., reads just the matching records from the index).
+Point lookups are the most efficient use of an index.

 #### Point lookups

-Materialize performs **point lookup** on the index if the query's `WHERE`
+Materialize performs **point lookup** (i.e., reads just the matching records from the index) on the index if the query's `WHERE` clause:
-clause:

 - Specifies equality (`=` or `IN`) condition and **only** equality conditions on **all** the indexed fields.
 The equality conditions must specify the **exact**